Virginia Ohagwu

 Virginia Ohagwu is a Paralympian athlete from Nigeria.
-She represents Nigeria in shot put - seated category.
-She has won 2 silver medals at the Commonwealth games held in 2002 and 2006.
+She represents Nigeria in the shot put - seated category.
+She won two silver medals at the Commonwealth games held in 2002 and 2006.

 Achievements

 Ohagwu competed in the 2002 Commonwealth Games in Manchester, England where she won a silver medal after representing Nigeria in the Women's Shot put - Seated event with a result of 8.76m.

-She also won a silver medal after having participated also in Women's Seated Shot Put event at the 2006 Commonwealth Games held in Melbourne.
+She also won a silver medal after having participated also in the Women's Seated Shot Put event at the 2006 Commonwealth Games held in Melbourne.